Rainforest to Reef – A Symbiotic Relationship

-In far northern Queensland, a new partnership brings real conservation action to the fight to protect the Daintree Lowlands and rescue our Great Barrier Reef…
+In Far North Queensland, the Rainforest2Reef partnership brings real conservation action to the fight to protect the Daintree Lowlands and the Great Barrier Reef.

 When two World Heritage areas lie immediately adjacent to one another, there is bound to be some level of interaction between them.
 This is certainly the reality of far north Queensland’s Wet Tropics Daintree Rainforest and the Great Barrier Reef.
 The GBReef and the Daintree Rainforest share a number of similarities, aside from their location.
 Both of these stunningly beautiful areas are blessed with significant levels of biodiversity.
 Both have life forms that exist nowhere else on the planet.
 Both are internationally recognised as remarkable and critically important ecosystems to protect – both for now and for the future

-The Daintree Rainforest has attracted the moniker of ‘ wheretherainforestmeetsthesea’.
+The Daintree Rainforest has attracted the moniker of ‘Where The Rainforest Meets The Sea’.
 Nowhere else on the Wet Tropics coastline does intact rainforest occur all the way from the uplands to the coast.
-The high volume of rain this entire region experiences moves through this rainforest catchment, ultimately making its way to the sea, and the reef.
+The high volume of rain this entire region moves through this rainforest catchment, ultimately making its way to the sea, and the reef.
 An intact rainforest acts as a filter, ensuring that only freshwater runs off into the catchment.